-As will be shown in Fig. 6 where values also for other values of f are compared, the adhesion limit for the case $a{nc}=1 \text{ m/s}^2$ is reached for wheelset I for curve radius $R=300 \div 1000 \text{ m}$ , while for wheelset 2 the adhesion limit is reached only for the tightest radius R=300 m.
+As will be shown in Fig. 6 where other values of f are compared, the adhesion limit for the case $a{nc}=1$ m/s2 is reached for wheelset 1 for curve radius $R=300\div1000$ m, while for wheelset 2 the adhesion limit is reached only for the tightest radius R=300 m.
 When the adhesion limit is reached for large lateral forces reasons, longitudinal forces are therefore limited.